sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

    :alt: Jetrail Data Annalysis
    :width: 90%

-Calculate Sum of Counts per month
+Calculate Sum of Counts per Month
 ------------------------

 It executes query for grouping and selecting the required fields, and calculates the sum of counts by SQL Node.